ChristianCornelis/Forum-Messaging-System/a3/readme.txt

 **********

 Addauthor:
-To run the addauthor program, type ./addauthor <username>
-To remove a user from a stream, run ./addauthor <username> -r Then, input the streams to add or remove a user to/from after being prompted to
+To add an author to a stream, first login and then navigate to the 'Add/Remove Author' button and press it To remove a user from a stream, select 'Remove' on the Add author page instead of leaving the default 'Add' option checked Then, input the streams to add or remove a user to/from after being prompted to If a user is being added to multiple streams then the streams MUST be separated by commas and contain no spaces between them
+	Proper input would look like this: cars,trucks,vans

 Post:
-To post to a stream, run ./post <username>
+To post to a stream, navigate to the 'Post' option from the menu.
-Then, input the stream to post to, and enter the text Use CTRL+D to exit the input for the text and complete the post
+Then, imput the stream that you wish to add to and enter the post's text in the textarea.
+	Upon finishing typing in the post, click the 'Submit' button to add the post to the stream.
+	If the stream does not exist, then an appropriate error message will be outputted.
+	If the user is not subscribed to the stream theu are trying to post to an appropriate error message which will be outputted.

 View:
 -Run ./view.py <username> and select which stream to view from a list of streams outputted that  the user has access to.